How to Prune Raspberries

 How to Prune Summer Bearing Raspberries

 After harvest, in the fall or in the late winter - cut out the canes that produced.
 It is easiest in the fall when you can see where the fruit was attached to the stems.
-Leave the fresh, new, green, canes that have not produced as these will produce next year.
+Leave the fresh, new canes that have not produced as these will produce next year.
 The older canes that you are removing are more of a silvery-brown colour.

 How to Prune Everbearing Raspberries